Devvz/docker-pterodactyl/README.md

 - Installs Composer

 **Docker Compose (creates containers for all services)**
+- Pulls image (created in above Dockerfile) from Quay.io
 - Creates web container using NGINX and copies correct configuration file (/etc/nginx/sites-available/pterodactyl.conf)
 - Creates Pterodactyl container using the image we created in the Dockerfile (based on PHP)
 - Configures Pterodactyl container environment variables (db_env)